Jim Hughson: Hockey Night in Canada and Sportsnet

 In 2005, Hughson was hired by CBC as Hockey Night in Canada's secondary play-by-play announcer.
 Hughson called the late games of the network's Saturday night doubleheaders and one series through the Conference Finals.
 In 2006, he was the secondary play-by-play announcer for CBC's coverage of men's ice hockey at the Winter Olympics in Turin, Italy.
 For three seasons, he continued calling Canucks' regional telecasts on Sportsnet Pacific.
 However, on March 11, 2008, he signed an exclusive six-year contract with the CBC, leaving Rogers Sportsnet at the conclusion of the season.

 The following season, he replaced Bob Cole as the lead play-by-play announcer for HNIC.
-On top of calling the main Saturday night game (usually involving the Toronto Maple Leafs or the late Saturday night game involving Vancouver Canucks), he also called the NHL All-Star Game, the Winter Classic, the top Conference Final, and the Stanley Cup Finals.
+On top of calling the main Saturday night game (usually involving the Toronto Maple Leafs or the late Saturday night game involving Vancouver Canucks), he also called the NHL All-Star Game, the Winter Classic, the top Conference Final, and the Stanley Cup Final.
 He also called men's ice hockey at the 2014 Winter Olympics in Sochi, Russia.
 His partner on the lead broadcast team was his former Sportsnet partner Craig Simpson and, from 2009 to 2016, former NHL goaltender Glenn Healy.

 In October 2014, Hughson re-joined Sportsnet, as its parent company Rogers Communications had acquired sole national television rights to the NHL in Canada, taking effect as of the 2014–15 season.
-The trio (until 2016) remained as the lead broadcast team for HNIC (which remains on CBC as part of a sub-licensing deal), but may now also appear on other Sportsnet national games when needed.
+The trio (until 2016) remained as the lead broadcast team for HNIC (which remained on CBC as part of a sub-licensing deal until that deal ended in 2026), but may now also appear on other Sportsnet national games when needed.

 During the 2020–21 NHL season, Hughson only called national Vancouver home games due to concerns over the COVID-19 pandemic.

 Hughson announced his retirement on September 21, 2021, before the 2021–22 NHL season.